-Due to the anonymous nature of digital token transactions, Anti-Money Laundering/ Counter Financing of Terrorism (AML-CFT) measures will come into place with the Payment Services Act, to mitigate such risks in Singapore;.
+Due to the anonymous nature of Digital Payment Token (DPT) and cryptocurrency transactions, Anti-Money Laundering/ Counter Financing of Terrorism (AML-CFT) measures will come into place with the Payment Services Act, to mitigate such risks in Singapore;.
 Digital Payment Tokens (DPT) providers or businesses providing custodian wallets will be expected to comply with the AML-CFT standards of the Payment Services Act.

 Coinhako will continue to improve our existing AML-CFT measures to ensure compliance with these new regulations when they come into play.

 We will strive to further refine our AML-CFT measures in place to ensure readiness for the Payment Services Act when it commences.

 Some of our efforts moving forward will include revamped Know-Your-Customer (KYC) processes, which will include screening questions, as well as integration with Myinfo for a more thorough, but efficient, verification process.
 Additional measures, where required, will be communicated to users in due course.

 While we will be implementing more comprehensive user verification measures, users may also anticipate quicker and smoother verification processes, due to our adoption of automated softwares.